Tom Thibodeau: Boston Celtics (2007–2010)

-Chicago Bulls
+Chicago Bulls (2010–2015)

 On June 2, 2010, Thibodeau interviewed with officials from the Chicago Bulls for their vacant head coach position.
 On June 23, he was confirmed as the Bulls' head coach.
 Thibodeau was named the NBA Coach of the Year on May 1, 2011, after tying the record for most wins by a rookie head coach with 62.
 He also led the Bulls to their first 50-win season and first division title since the Michael Jordan era.
-The Bulls lost the Eastern Conference Finals to the Miami Heat.
+The Bulls lost the Eastern Conference finals to the Miami Heat.

-On February 14, 2012, Thibodeau clinched the position of Eastern Conference All-Star Coach for the All-Star Game in Orlando.
+On February 14, 2012, Thibodeau clinched the position of Eastern Conference coach for the All-Star Game in Orlando.
 At the time, the Bulls were first in the Eastern Conference.

 With a win over the Orlando Magic on March 19, 2012, Thibodeau became the fastest coach in NBA history to earn 100 career victories.
 He accomplished this in 130 games, one game fewer than the record set previously by Avery Johnson in 2006.
 Thibodeau and the Bulls were the East's top seed entering the playoffs and also had the league's best regular-season record and home-court advantage throughout the playoffs.

 In Game 1 of the Bulls' first-round series against the Philadelphia 76ers, point guard Derrick Rose tore his ACL.
 Commenting on Thibodeau's decision to leave Rose in the game, Bulls general manager Gar Forman stated, "There is absolutely no issue there.
 It's a playoff game.
 They had cut a lead down (from 20) to 12.
 We're going to have our guys on the floor making sure we win the game.
 Tom is a terrific coach who does a lot of things well.
 One of the best things he does is pace our team."